lmiori92/deasplay/README.md

 # Dependencies
 - taxibus library - used to support any physical medium to be attached to any display driver
+- one of the desired display driver (HALs) - please see above for links

+# Instructions

+TODO

 # MISRA
 The code should (almost) follow MISRA rules with some exeptions.
 Please be aware that I did NOT run an analyzer tool yet, hence there is no guarantee the code actually is.
 The fact is the code has been compiled without warnings nor strange behavior on a 64-bit Linux machine